Welcome to the English Department at Moorpark College

 - demonstrate effective verbal and written communication skills, assess the critical thinking skills in use, and interact and respond appropriately.

-- produce a research paper, demonstrating familiarity with research techniques, note-taking, organization, and documentation using current MLA guidelines.
+- HONORS: produce a 6-8 page research paper, demonstrating familiarity with research techniques, note-taking, organization, and documentation using current MLA guidelines.

 - HONORS: produce correct and articulate college-level English prose in all major assignments and work at an increasingly high level of sophistication in syntax and phrasing.